abemscac/pies-doc/docs/react/forward-ref.md

 <details>
   <summary>Does <code>forwardRef()</code> work with class components?</summary>

-  Yes, but we don't recommend this because we had to do some weird tricks to make it work with class components.
+  Yes, but we don't recommend this because some weird tricks are inevitable in order to make it work.
 For example:

   ```tsx title="InputGroup.tsx" showLineNumbers
   import { Component, forwardRef } from 'react'